Portraits of Women on Strike Against Poland's Ban on Abortion

 via

-Monday, October 3, was marked “Black Monday” in Poland.
-Women from all over the country went on a nationwide strike to oppose a new proposed anti-abortion law.
-This law would make abortions illegal in the country—with women who have an abortion and doctors facilitating the procedure facing up to five years in prison.
+Monday, the 3rd of October, was marked “Black Monday” in Poland.
+Women from all over the country went on a nationwide, general strike to oppose a new proposed anti-abortion law.
+The new law would make abortions illegal in the country – with women who have an abortion and doctors facilitating the procedure facing up to five years in prison.

 Videos by VICE

-Several protests have taken place all over the country in the past few weeks but yesterday, Polish women took it one step further by skipping work or school, dressing in black, and coming together to demand their right to use their body as they wish.
+Several protests have taken place all over the country over the last few weeks but yesterday Polish women took it one step further by skipping work or school, dressing in black and coming together to demand their right to use their body as they wish.
 We asked a few of them to explain their motivation to strike.

 Areta: “I won’t be silenced.
-What’s happening right now shouldn’t take place in any civilized country— we can’t pretend that there’s no problem.
-And we can’t pretend that an individual voice doesn’t count, either—if individuals come together, they can be powerful.”
+What’s happening right now shouldn’t take place in any civilised country – we can’t pretend that there’s no problem.
+And we can’t pretend that an individual voice doesn’t count, either – if individuals come together, they can be powerful.”

 Anna: “I’m on strike because this law is another display of women being stigmatized.
 The new bill is based on a medieval idea that women are evil by nature and have nothing but murder on their minds.”

 Aga: “I’m furious.
-For years, politicians and the church have tampered with the very basic rights of women, like we’re second-class citizens, like it’s OK to restrict and manipulate us at will.
+For years politicians and the Church have tampered with the very basic rights of women, like we’re second-class citizens, like it’s okay to restrict and manipulate us at will.
 I refuse to let them use us and our bodies like that.
 My whole life, I’ve watched things get worse and worse.
 Instead of more freedom, we get more oppression.”

 Malwina: “Everyone should have the right to decide about their own body, that’s why I’m on strike.”